Carson station (Los Angeles Metro)

 Carson station is a below grade busway station on the J Line of the Los Angeles Metro Busway system.
-The station is located on the shoulder of Interstate 110 at its intersection with Carson Street, after which the station is named, in Torrance, California.
+The station is located on the shoulder of Interstate 110 at its intersection with Carson Street, after which the station is named, in Carson and West Carson, California.

 It is one of two stations along the Harbor Freeway are outside of the Harbor Transitway, a shared busway and high occupancy toll lane.
 North of this station transitway services use Torrance Boulevard and Figueroa Street to the Harbor Gateway Transit Center.
 Traveling south on I-110 the next station is Pacific Coast Highway.

 The station uses two side platforms which are accessed from Carson Street via stairs and elevators.
 The station is close to the Harbor–UCLA Medical Center and has a 143 space park and ride lot.